Olympus E-M10 III vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M10 III and the 645Z are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the E-M10 III followed on from the Olympus E-M10 II.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 III or the Pentax 645Z – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.